-In the following graphs, dimensions and keys can be expanded to see granular results.

-- Comparative and Multi Comparative graphs (see below) visualize performance of subgroupings of dimensions/keys. - Mix graphs (see page 62) show pie slices for subgroupings-in either a "sunburst" format or as independent pie slices. - Trellis (see page 109) show small multiple graphs for an expanded dimension or key.
+In some graphs, dimensions and keys can be expanded to see granular results.
+In Comparative and Multi Comparative graphs (see below), you can expand data to visualize performance of subgroupings.
+Mix graphs (see page 62) can show pie slices for subgroupings-in either a "sunburst" format or as independent pie slices.
+You can also expand data in a Trellis (see page 109).